barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 ## A real world example

+I struggled to understand many of the blogs because they didn't use an example.
+So I hope to illustrate MCMC using a concrete example.

 Let's say we want to model daily SPY returns.
-We'll model it as a normal distribution.
-We have two parameters to define: the mean $$\mu$$ and the variance $$\sigma^2$$.
-Now we can choose to assume single point values for these initially, or we can start by admitting uncertainty and defining these parameters themselves as distributions.
-We'll say that $$\mu$$ is normally distributed with mean 0 and standard deviation 1.
-And $$\sigma$$ is also normally distributed with mean 1 and standard deviation 1.
-(TODO show plots of them).
+For starters, we can say daily returns are normally distributed.
+We don't have any data to look at right now, but we have some rough assumptions about how markets work, so let's go from there: we could say the mean $$\mu$$ is 0 and the standard deviation $$\sigma$$ is 0.0001 - or, in other words, 1 basis point.

+TODO - plot of normal here?

+But let's be a bit more realistic.
+We definitely _don't_ know the best values for $$\mu$$ and $$\sigma$$.
+Why should we pretend that we do by choosing a single value for each?
+Instead, let's admit uncertainty and instead describe $$\mu$$ and $$\sigma$$ probabilistically.

+We can assume for now that their distributions are normal.
+Note that these normal distributions are _not_ related to our normal distribution of the data.
+The data distribution model family could be anything - skew-normal, beta, etc - and we'd still probably want to model our parameters as normally distributed.
+Unless you have some reason to think your guess about your parameters is biased, then a normal distribution is a very reasonable "shape" to describe your parameters.

+So let's say $$\mu ~ \mathcal{N}(0, 0.0001)$$ and $$\sigma ~ \mathcal{N}(0.0001, 0.0001)$$.

+Why did I pick those values?
+I don't really know!
+They're just a best guess for now.
+I know from previous experience that the mean can't be _that_ far from 0, and I know that the standard deviation can't be _that_ far from 1 basis point.

+TODO - plot of hierchical model here: what does the ultimate distro look like for data?

-So basically we're saying that on average, we expect the daily return for SPY to be 0, with a standard deviation of 1%.
-This might not be a very good guess, but we don't have much to go off of yet except for our own past experience and wisdom.
+So basically we're saying that on average, we expect the daily return for SPY to be 0, with a standard deviation of 0.01% (i.e 1 basis point).
+This might not be a very good guess, but we don't have much to go off of yet except for our own past experience.
 Once we fit it with data and generate a posterior, we'll have a better model.
 And that's the whole point, after all.

 So let's say we've collected data.
 We have the daily returns for SPY going back the last 10 years.
 If we plot them as a histogram: